The 4 Loves

 Love for Others

-We also build service projects into our curriculum.
 Focusing on the needs of others is a great lesson for our students.
-Twice a year, we facilitate family and class projects, but we also pack shoeboxes for Operation Christmas Child and participate in a Feed my Starving Children food packing day.
-God calls us to love one another and this is an aspect of walking with Him that we do not take lightly.
+We teach this by participating in local donation drives or other events.
+We also build service projects into our curriculum; twice a year, we facilitate family and class projects where students take an active role in helping in their communities.
+God calls us to love one another, and this is an aspect of walking with Him that we do not take lightly.

 Love from Teachers

-Our teachers view what they do each day in the classroom as ministry and with our small class sizes, they are able to pour their unconditional love and attention into each individual student.
-They truly know their students and are able to care for them in a way that meets their needs.
+Our teachers view what they do each day in the classroom as a ministry, and with our small class sizes, they are able to pour unconditional love and attention into each student.
+They truly know their students and are able to care for them in ways that meets their specific needs.
 Our parents are always astounded by their teacher’s depth of recognition of their child’s strengths and weaknesses.
-They are firm, but gracious; challenging, but kind.
+They are firm but gracious; challenging, but kind.
 With discipleship as their primary focus, they strive above all to build authentic relationships with their students and to teach the students to do the same with each other.
-Our teacher truly are the hands and feet of Jesus, along with having His heart for children.
-As a result, our students feel secure at PCS, know that just as their parents do at home, their teachers truly love them.
+Our teachers are truly the hands and feet of Jesus, and have His heart for children.
+As a result, our students feel secure at PCS knowing that their teachers truly love them.